kingerking/thunder-bird/README.md

 3. `update-path` Updates the path to your script(example: `tb update-path <your command name> <script path>`).
 4. `update-name` Updates your commands name(example: `tb update-name <your command name> <new name>`).
 5. `run` Runs one of your commands(See Hello world example).
-6. `tb --help` Note that additional documentation on this CLI is integrated directly into the --help command.
+6. `tb --help` Note that additional documentation on this CLI is integrated directlyUpd into the --help command.

 #### Contributing
 I am welcoming people to come contribute to this project if they wish too.
 As of writing this i have not tested this utility on windows, Please open an issue for feature requests, errors and support bugs.